telerik/kendo-ui-core/docs/api/javascript/ui/window.md

 ### iframe `Boolean`

-Explicitly states whether content iframe should be created.
+Explicitly states whether a content iframe should be created.
+For more information, please read [Using iframes](/web/window/overview#using-iframes).

 #### Example - load full page